BCDH/TEI-Completer/README.md

 - use Basic or Digest HTTP authentication, should you need it
 - accept either XML or JSON-formatted responses from the server
 - optionally transform server responses with XSL or JavaScript to the format required by the plugin

+The plugin will communicate with your server(s) and provide autocomplete suggestions based on the values in your context element(s) — all this from the comfort of your favorite XML editor.

 The plugin has been developed at the [Belgrade Center for Digital Humanities](http://www.humanistika.org/) under the motto "*TEI, You... complete me.*"